Job searching with decades of experience to offer? Great!

 Giving long, rambling answers to interviewer questions.

-In the rapid pace of today’s job market and digital communications, you’ll benefit from making your case succinctly.
+In the rapid pace of today’s job market and digital communications, you’d better make your case succinctly.

 According to Jennifer Scupi of Interview Genie in How Long Should Your Interview Answers Be?, it’s a good idea to limit most of your interview answers to 2-3 minutes, even for complex subjects.